-Intrigued by the brand’s political ethos and their mix of high and low and old and new, we chatted with the guys to find out more about their focus on handcraft and the history behind their clothes.
+Intrigued by the brand’s political ethos and their mix of high and low and old and new, we chatted with the two to find out more about their focus on handcraft and the history behind their clothes.

 Let’s talk a bit about the design process first as it’s something we know you’re proud of and worked hard to keep both sustainable and ethical.
 How do you source the people who handcraft your clothing?

-We met our team of embroiderers through the Parents Circle Families Forum, a joint Palestinian-Israeli organization committed to families who have lost loved ones during the conflict.
+We met our team of embroiderers through the Parents Circle Families Forum, a joint Palestinian-Israeli organisation committed to families who have lost loved ones during the conflict.
 Our team in Palestine is run by truly amazing people, Manar and Qussay, and we’re so lucky to have been able to work with them.
 In our team, you can find women who are dedicated to changing the status quo and creating peace between our two nations.
 At first, we worked with two women — Najla, from the village of Beit Ummar, and Sawsan, from Ramallah.

 And if we’re correct, it was these women that actually came to be the inspiration behind the collection, right?